Win outside your creative comfort zone: Digital Brand Strategies in 2020

 (And yes, this example is a nod to Serendipityhttps://serendipity3.com/menu/.)

-But now, you can carry the campaign all the way through to DELIVER THE BENEFITS of cooling off and refreshing your consumer with every frozen hot chocolate bite.
+But now there is and you can carry the campaign all the way through to DELIVER THE BENEFITS of cooling off and refreshing your consumer with every frozen hot chocolate bite.
 Show them how refreshed they will feel when they bite into a delicious cold sweet smile-inducing piece of joy.

 4. Invite your consumer into the campaign.